StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 To delete the StackState AWS Cloudformation stack from an AWS account using the AWS CLI:

-1. If `--region` is the main region, follow these steps to delete the S3 bucket.
+???
+If `--region` is the main region, follow these steps to delete the S3 bucket.

+???
 Before emptying the bucket, disable any event sources that are sending files to the bucket.
 This is a versioned S3 bucket, so each object version must be deleted individually.
 If there are more than 1000 items in the bucket this command will fail; it's likely more convenient to perform this in the web console.

+1. If you have VPC FlowLogs configured, stop the FlowLogs from generating:

+    ```
+    aws events disable-rule --name $(aws cloudformation describe-stack-resource --stack-name stackstate-resources-debug --logical-resource-id StsEventBridgeRule --query "StackResourceDetail.PhysicalResourceId" --output=text)
+    aws ec2 delete-flow-logs --flow-log-ids $(aws ec2 describe-flow-logs --query "FlowLogs[?LogDestination==$BUCKET].[FlowLogId]" --output=text | tr '\n' ' ')"
+    ```

+2. ???
    ```bash
    BUCKET=$(aws cloudformation describe-stack-resource --stack-name stackstate-resources --logical-resource-id StsLogsBucket --query "StackResourceDetail.PhysicalResourceId" --output=text)